Metro-North Suspends Service

 Later in the day, the agency announced that weekend service would operate on the Harlem and New Haven lines on Friday but that the Hudson line would remain closed.
 For updates, see Twitter or new.mta.info.

 Gov. Kathy Hochul declared a state of emergency in 14 counties, including Dutchess and Putnam.
-She also requested a federal emergency declaration for the same counties that would allow the state to receive personnel, equipment, supplies and financial assistance.
+The federal government also made an emergency declaration for the same counties that will allow the state to receive personnel, equipment, supplies and financial assistance.

 MTA photos